Skip to content

 Service Discovery

-• In the following lab we will learn what is a Service and go over the different Service types.
+• In this lab we will learn what is a Service and go over the different Service types.

 • Service is a unit of application behavior bound to a unique name in a service registry.